montilab/K2Taxonomer/README.md

 ### Introduction

 *K2Taxonomer* is an R package built around a "top-down" recursive partitioning framework to perform unsupervised learning of nested “taxonomy-like” subgroups from high-throughput -omics data.
 This framework was devised to be flexibly applicable to different data structures, supporting the analysis of both bulk and single-cell data sets.
-In addition to implementing the algorithm, the package includes functionality to annotate estimated subgroups using gene- and pathway-level analyses.
+In addition to implementing the algorithm, the package includes functionalities to annotate estimated subgroups using gene- and pathway-level analyses.

 The recursive partitioning approach utilized by `K2Taxonomer` presents advantages over conventional unsupervised approaches, including: